skulpt/skulpt/source/introduction.rst

     if n<0:
        n = abs(n)
     print(math.sqrt(n))

+..
+Test your understanding of what we have covered so far by trying the following
+.. exercise.
+Modify the code from activecode_8 so that the final list only contains
+.. a single copy of each letter.

+.. .. activecode:: self_check_1

+..     # the answer is:

 Returning to lists, there is an alternative method for creating a list that uses iteration and selection constructs.
 The is known as a **list